brtholomy/hnsw/README.md

 # Introduction

-"Hierarchical Navigable Small World" (HNSW): an intriguing mouthful, designating a dense set of concepts developed in the last 70 years in graph theory and algorithmic science.
-In this brief tutorial, we'll examine this set carefully and attempt to solidify our understanding with proof-of-concept code and as many visualizations as possible.
+"Hierarchical Navigable Small World" (HNSW): an intriguing mouthful, designating a dense bouquet of concepts developed in the last 70 years in sociology, graph theory, and algorithmic science.
+In this brief tutorial, we'll examine these concepts carefully and attempt to solidify our understanding with proof-of-concept code and as many visualizations as possible.

 ---

 The first thing to understand about HNSW is that it's primarily an optimized data structure, not an algorithm.
 Actually the algorithm used with these structures is remarkably simple: a greedy search which simply looks among all current candidates for the closest target value.

 What's brilliant about HNSW therefore is not its search routine, but its optimized structure for a *decentralized similarity search* using a simple greedy traversal.
-This makes it ideal as the backbone for mealtime search applications.
+This makes it ideal as the backbone for realtime search applications.

 ---